Salt & Soil

 £5.00 plus £2.50 p&p (UK) delivery within 5-7 days

-I have also been most fortunate to have poems published in public spaces: on a banner commemorating the suffragette movement, in tiny books, as postcards, in windows, as film poems, on BBC radio and local community radio stations in Scotland and Adelaide, South Australia.
-I love poems being off the page where they are accessible to people who might not otherwise experience them.
+I have been fortunate to have other poems published as postcards; in windows; on BBC radio and local community radio stations in Scotland and Adelaide, South Australia.
+I enjoy my poems being off the page.

 The first four lines of ‘The Herrin Trail’ are carved in stones and set in the ground beside the interpretation board that contains the complete poem, near the sculpture by Gardner Molloy, ‘The Creel Loaders’ in Victoria Street, Dunbar.